aifa-gov-it/database-uploader/README.md

       aifa-gov-it/invoices-xsd-generator:latest
     ```

-1. Validate XML files using the generated XSD: when running the container, mount the directories where you want to store the XSD output and containing the XML input:
+1. Validate XML files using the generated XSD: when running the container, mount the directories containing the XML and XSD input:

     ```
     docker run --rm -it \
       -v /path/to/xml/files/directory/:/usr/invoices-xml-validator/xml \
+      -v /path/to/xml/files/directory/:/usr/invoices-xml-validator/xsd \
       aifa-gov-it/invoices-xml-validator:latest
     ```